rrirower/trick-play-file-maker/README.md

 Please download the setup file from the latest branch.

 # Support.
+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.

-This software is provided "as is".
-Software support is avaliable by submitting an "issue".
+Software support is available by submitting an "issue".

 # License.
 Please read the license before using the software.